OwnSample-hash/simpleHttp/bugs.md

 - - fixed by copy out the read strings to a drv struct

 ## [src/socket.c](src/socket.c#L107-L121)
-- getAddressAndPort doesnt work since ipv6 support
+- ~~getAddressAndPort doesnt work since ipv6 support~~
-- the sockaddr addr struct is corrupt
+- ~~the sockaddr addr struct is corrupt~~
+- Now resolvs ipv6 but not ipv4 and also the address family for ipv4 is 0 hmmm
 - [ ] Is fixed?